ccarisastete/ccarisastete/README.md

 Hi 👋 My name is Cesar Caris
 ============================

-Full stack developer
+Desarrollador de software - Data Analyst
 --------------------

 * 🌍  I'm based in Santiago of chile
 * ✉️  You can contact me at [cesarantonioastete98@gmail.com](mailto:cesarantonioastete98@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning React and tensorflow

 ### Skills